 What Does the Yoast SEO Plugin Do for Your Website?

 Yoast SEO helps you properly optimize your pages and posts for search engines.
-This includes inserting keywords and key phrases in your post or any other type of content, as well as changing your titles and meta descriptions on any page or post, all with a goal of ranking as high as possible on search engines.
+This includes inserting keywords and key phrases in your post or any other type of content, as well as changing your titles and meta descriptions on any page or post.
+These tools, combined with a good understanding of what keyword research is and how it’s done, can get you significantly closer to your goal of ranking as high as possible on search engines.

 Based on your post length as well as your focus keyphrase, Yoast calculates the best ways to optimize the post in question.
 For example, it determines how many times you should add a keyword to satisfy SEO standards and ensure the search-friendliness of your site.
 However, it doesn’t only calculate if you have enough keywords in your content, but also if there are keywords in your headings, meta description, and in your post URL.
 In addition, Yoast also notifies you if there are no images on your page or post, if your meta description is too short or too long, whether you have enough internal and outbound links, and so on.

 Another great thing about Yoast SEO is that it improves the overall readability of your content.
 Whether you produce content to get more sales or just to get credibility in your niche, readability is extremely important for your on-page SEO.
 The rules are quite simple – if your content is not clean or readable enough, people won’t regard your site as a trustworthy source and more likely than not, they won’t be inclined to buy from you.
 Consequently, your chances of ranking higher may grow slimmer.

 Yoast boosts your readability by giving suggestions on how to improve certain parts of your writing.
 This includes pointing out places where your sentences or paragraphs can be shorter and notifying you if you use too much of the passive voice, whether you should use a larger variety of transition words, etc.